Black hole initial data by numerical integration of the parabolic-hyperbolic form of the constraints: Acknowledgments

 \section{Acknowledgments}

 The authors gratefully acknowledge the support of the Albert Einstein Institute (AEI) in Golm, Germany, by providing us access to the IT resources to carry out our numerical investigations.
 AN was supported by the Polish National Science Centre under a postdoctoral scholarship DEC-2016/20/S/ST2/00368. {\L}N was supported by the Polish National Science Centre under a postdoctoral scholarship DEC-2014/12/S/ST2/00332.
-IR was supported by the POLONEZ programme of the National Science Centre of Poland which has received funding from the European Union`s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.~665778.
-IR is also grateful for the kind hospitality of AEI where parts of the theoretical backgrounds had been carried out.
+IR was supported by the POLONEZ programme of the National Science Centre of Poland (under the project No. 2016/23/P/ST1/04195) which has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.~665778.
+IR is also grateful for partial support by NKFI grant K-115434 and the kind hospitality of AEI where parts of the theoretical backgrounds were carried out.